zoonderkins/blahdns/README.md

 ## Announcements

-* If you are experiencing downtime or an unstable connection, our server is currently under a DDoS attack.
-Mitigation efforts are already underway. [screenshot](https://blahdns.com/ddos/Screenshot%202025-05-21%20at%2019.38.36.png)
-* Singapore server has been migrated to Contabo provider to serve more bandwidth.

-**We will discotinue Japan, Switzerland, Finland by Jul 15, 2024** | Thanks again for all supporters and users 🥰🙏

 * Beta support `alfis.name` tld. `.anon, .btn, .conf, .index, .merch, .mirror, .mob, .screen, .srv, .ygg`
 * For more old announcements, go [here](https://github.com/ookangzheng/blahdns/issues/36)